Lahn, Hesse: Creation

+Reception

+Citizen concern over merger

 However, the merger quickly proved to be unpopular, especially in the part of Wetzlar.
-According to the 27 May 1970 census, Gießen had a population of 75,555, about twice Wetzlar's 36,922, enough for Wetzlar residents to consider the merger to be subordination to Gießen.
+According to the 27 May 1970 census, Gießen had a population of 75,555 was slightly more than twice Wetzlar's 36,618, enough for Wetzlar residents to consider the merger to be subordination to Gießen.
 In addition to that, the merger was done rather awkwardly, as the new city had no clear central functional orientation, but two city cores which co-existed and competed with each other, with completely different characters: Lahn-Gießen was an administrative, university and shopping district, while Lahn-Wetzlar was an industrial and shopping district.
 The city cores were approximately 15 kilometers apart, and the territory in-between (today municipalities of Heuchelheim and Lahnau) was rather sparsely populated with village-like districts, making networking and differentation of functions very difficult.

 The Wetzlar residents feared their city would be structurally crushed by the larger Gießen and end up degenerating into Gießen's dormitory town.
 The feeling was further reinforced by the postal codes - the new city kept using Gießen's postal code of 6300.
 However, letters to Gießen would be addressed as "6300 Lahn 1" and to Wetzlar as "6300 Lahn 2".
 In addition, the areas between Gießen and Wetzlar feared that the areas would be robbed of their character by a large expansion of building areas, increasing the traffic congestion between the two cities.

+Dislike of the name

 In addition, the name "Lahn" was not liked.
 Originally, it was planned to name the town Gießen-Wetzlar, but instead Lahn was chosen so that the villages could append their names.
 However, it was felt that the name "Lahn" lacked history.
 Cars soon started sporting bumper stickers "Wenn ich Lahn seh, krieg ich Zahnweh" (When I see 'Lahn', I get a toothache), even Bundeskanzler Helmut Schmidt criticized the naming as "I can't imagine anything under a Lotte in Lahn" (Unter einer Lotte in Lahn kann ich mir nichts vorstellen) (alluding to both the character Lotte in Johann Wolfgang von Goethe's The Sorrows of Young Werther and Thomas Mann's novel Lotte in Weimar: The Beloved Returns based on the same story).